Kim Zolciak Thanks Her Plastic Surgeon In Latest Bikini Photo

 The 38-year-old is currently enjoying a tropical beach trip with hubby Kroy Biermann and is sharing plenty of photos with fans.
 Kim took to Instagram on Tuesday to share one of her wearing a black two piece as she flaunts her toned body.
 She states Kroy enjoys taking candid photos of her even though he isn’t too tech savvy, and he managed to snap a photo that made her stomach look amazing.

-In the caption, Kim says she thinks her stomach looks “bad a**” in the photo after having gave birth to six kids— four of which she had over the course of 30 months.
-The Former Real Housewives of Atlanta star credits two things for sculpting her midsection: cardio and her plastic surgeon, Dr. Leonard Hochstein.
+In the caption, Kim says she thinks her stomach looks “bad a**” in the photo after having given birth to six kids — four of which she had over the course of 30 months.
+The former Real Housewives of Atlanta star credits two things for sculpting her midsection: cardio and her plastic surgeon, Dr. Leonard Hochstein.

 My hubby captured this photo!
 He doesn't really do social media, doesn't know how to post a snap ???? or even comment on an IG post but he loves to try to capture raw pics of me!
 I love this pic my stomach looks bad ass thx @dr.hochstein and a whole lot of cardio ????
 6 kids 4 of which I had in 30 months.
 I feel so great!!!! ❤ I run miles and miles every night more less to keep my heart in shape and feel/look good!
 GET UP LETS GO! ????????